yamatai319/RS304Spot_QuRo/README.md

 - x12 M2 6mm Flat Head Screw and Nut (To fix Front/Back Main to there Base)
 - x96 M2 4mm Flat Head Screw (To fix servo horn)
 - x102(maybe) M2 8mm or 6mm Flat Head Tapping Screw
+- x8 <Φ6.4mm Magnet (For easy detachable Body Cover.
+You can get it at 100 yen shop.)
 - M5Stack and M5StickV if you need.

 ### Others